 14- install ratchet wheel, 15- screw-down ratchet wheel (hold ratchet in place with wooden tool while doing it), 16- place crown wheel ring on crown wheel, 17- place small drop of oil on vertical center of crown wheel ring, 18- install crown wheel (recessed finished side up), 19- screw-down crown wheel using the blue screwdriver

 Oil Gear Train/Install Pallet/Balance/Oscillation Test

-20- oil gear train w/ a few different viscosities of oil (differentiated by color), 21- install pallet fork, 22- install pallet bridge (make sure pivot is in the correct position), 23- screw down two pallet bridge screws, 24- install balance bridge, nudge with tweezers and get balance wheel going, if is starts going smoothly it’s installed correctly (short video on Instagram), 25- screw down balance bridge if it oscillate properly
+20- oil gear train w/ a few different viscosities of oil (differentiated by color), 21- install pallet fork, 22- install pallet bridge (make sure pivot is in the correct position), 23- screw down two pallet bridge screws, 24- install balance bridge, nudge with tweezers and get balance wheel going, if it starts going smoothly it’s installed correctly (short video on Instagram), 25- screw-down balance bridge if it oscillates properly

 Dial side assembly